Bernese Mountain Dogs are a hardy, cold-loving breed of dogs but how cold is too cold for them?

 Thick Double Coat

-The Bernese Mountain Dog’s fur is an excellent thick, water-repellent barrier that insulates the animal effectively.
+The Bernese Mountain Dog’s fur is an excellent, thick, water-repellent barrier that effectively insulates the animal.
 It enables these dogs to thrive in cold climates.

 The coat has two layers:

-• The upper layer is made of long rough hairs.
-It repels moisture, as well as insects, and shields from UV light in summer.
+- The upper layer is made of long rough hairs.
+It repels moisture and insects and shields from UV light in summer.

 Other adaptations include the following:

-• Paw cushions: The dog’s paws are cushioned with subcutaneous fat and connective tissue and supported by a prolific net of blood vessels.
-Good blood supply to the paws is one of the ways the body keeps them warm and protects them from frostbite.
+- Paw cushions: The dog’s paws are cushioned with subcutaneous fat and connective tissue and supported by a prolific net of blood vessels.
+Good blood supply to the paws allows the body to keep them warm and protects them from frostbite.
 Cold weather causes blood vessels to constrict, so blood supply becomes more limited.

-• Slowing of metabolism: Animals slow down their metabolism in cold weather and give off less energy to the surroundings.
+- Slowing of metabolism: Animals’ metabolism is slower in cold weather and they release less energy to their surroundings.

 Individual Risk Factors for Hypothermia and Frostbite